tiffanyposs/understandingJS/README.md

   * *number* - floating point number.
   * *string* - sequence of characters
   * *symbol* - for ES6 and not widely used... yet...
+* **Reflection** - An object can look at itself, listing and changing its properties and methods
 * **Scope** - Where a variable is available in your code.
 * **Single Threaded** - One command is being executed at a time
 * **Synchronous Execution** - One at a time in order